ncbi/vadr/documentation/formats.md

 3. data lines begin with a non-whitespace character other than `#`
 4. all lines are either comment lines or data lines

-Each of these seven tabular formats are explained in more detail below.
+Each of these nine tabular formats are explained in more detail below.

 ---
 ### Explanation of `.alc`-suffixed output files<a name="alc"></a>